felixgalindo/felixgalindo/README.md

 Edge AI, Physical AI, Embedded Systems, and IoT Platforms

 I specialize in embedded systems, Edge AI, and intelligent IoT infrastructure.
-My work focuses on bridging low-level hardware with scalable, production-ready AI platforms, bringing intelligence closer to where data is generated and acted upon.
+My work focuses on bridging low-level hardware with scalable, production-ready AIoT platforms, bringing intelligence closer to where data is generated and acted upon.

 ---